stephencz/anki-dota/README.md

 # anki-dota
 A programmatically generated Anki flashcard decks for Dota 2 items and heroes.

+## Notice

+I've decided that I don't really like Dota 2 or MOBAs in general, so I'm not updating this.
+As of writing, it still can make decks for all the in-game items, however I won't be adding in Hero deck or updating it when it breaks.
+Feel free to use it for the basis of your own project.

 ## How to Use
 To use the deck, it is advisable to simply download the latest release and import it into Anki.
 Compiling a deck for yourself is time consuming and unenjoyable.